CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_1_dataset.md

 At the bottom of this page, there is the table to show the list of reanalyses in this dataset.
 For this example, there are 3 containers and 51 reanalyses available in this dataset.
 Each container and reanalysis has their own RMSV ID.
 If you click any RMSV ID, you will move to the webpage for specific RMSV.

-### Summary table for one reanalysis
+### Summary table for this dataset

 There is the summary box on the left of this page.
-It shows the simple summary about experimental design and quantification/statistical analysis for this reanalysis.
+It shows the simple summary about experimental design, identification result, quantification/statistical analysis for this reanalysis.

 ![](img/access_quant_reanalyses/dataset_summary_table.png)